Mark70117/MLND.P1.Predicting.Boston.Home.Prices/boston_housing.md

 ## Analyzing Model Performance

 Examining the learning curves one see a general trend as the training size increases.
+The error for the training set tends to continue to increase wth training size increases.
+The training error is highest at the lower values of max depth, and while the absolute amount of the training error decreases with increases in max depth value, the upward trend of higher error as training size increases persists.

-The error for the training set tend to continue to decrease.
-The error of the test set, however, tends to decline at first, but then fluctuate erratically around a lower bound.
+The error of the test set, however, tends to decline for a period, after some initial rapid fluctuations, but then fluctuate erratically around a lower bound as the training size increases beyond a certain point.
+For all values of the max depth, the test set error seems smoothest in the region between training set size of 125 to 175.
+Especially for higher values of max depth, the fluctuations increase in magnitude as training size increases beyond 175.
 This indicates beyond a certain point, more data, just leads to overfitting the specific data given instead of more generally modeling the feature space.

 Examining the Performance vs Training Size graph for max depth of 1, the model shows signs of under fitting.
 A larger training size produces more error, evidence that the additional data is overwhelming the ability of the model to capture the complexity, hence under fitting.

 Examining the Performance vs Training Size graph for max depth of 10, the model shows signs of over fitting.
 A larger training size